diagonalization-lab/talking-airplane/README.md

 **Note:** You must start Talking Airplane *before* you start Microsoft Flight Simulator.

-Talking Airplane is a command-line tool that takes several options on the
+Talking Airplane is a command-line tool that takes several options:
-command-line:

 ```
 USAGE: